dupliaka/scriptbox/firefoxBookmarksGrid/README.md

 ![demo](https://github.com/dupliaka/scriptbox/blob/main/firefoxBookmarksGrid/demos/demo_main.png)

-There is no such settings like "make button this size".
+There are no such settings like "make button this size".
-However, FF gives you an opportunity to do so with the help of *userchrome*.
+However, FF allows you to do so with the help of *userchrome*.

 Problem:
 1. There is no setting to have a multiline bookmarks
-2. There is no setting for size of the bookmarks
+2. There is no setting for the size of the bookmarks

 #### tltr